Improvita

 Special considerations in human factors testing

-When doing human factors testing, medical device makers must take certain questions into consideration.
+When doing human factors testing, research and development teams must take certain questions into consideration.
 These include:

 Who are the device users?